-Rivertown Dance Academy – Rivertown Dance Academy (“RDA”), with fiscal sponsorship from Evolve Dance, Inc., is a not-for-profit dance organization offering dance instruction and performance opportunities for students of all levels of experience.
+Rivertown Dance Academy – Rivertown Dance Academy (“RDA”) is a not-for-profit dance organization offering dance instruction and performance opportunities for students of all levels of experience.
 Classes in tap, ballet, hip hop, jazz, theater jazz and modern dance are available for students beginning as young as 18 months and up through adulthood.
 Housed in the United Methodist Church in Tarrytown, RDA serves over 130 students, approximately 27% of whom receive financial assistance with tuition.
 Kids’ Club is proud to help fund scholarships to RDA for youth from Tarrytown and Sleepy Hollow who otherwise would not be able to afford this wonderful creative, artistic and athletic opportunity.

 RSHM LIFE Center’s After School Program – Kids’ Club is proud to have provided financial support to this after school program, which offers a safe learning and recreational environment for children in kindergarten through sixth grade.
 Daily, children are assisted with their homework and given assignments to support math and English skills.
 Bilingual staff members are available, as 90% of the students speak English as their second language.
 The program emphasizes fair play, solid study habits and a love of learning and knowledge.